Compare no fee bank accounts

 Charging a number of small, seemingly innocuous fees to their customers is one of many ways that the banks achieve this.

 What kind of fees should I look out for in my bank account?

 There are a number of different fees that banks charge on bank accounts (also known as transaction accounts).
-To put it simply, if you are looking to do anything with your money, there could be a fee for it.
-Here are some of the most common bank account fees:
+If you are looking to do anything with your money, there could be a fee for it.

 So how do I find a no-fee bank account?

-Alternatively, if you find a bank account that ticks all of the other boxes, but still charges for cheques or in-branch withdrawals, weigh up how likely you are to use these services.
-If your bank charges a few dollars to issue a cheque, but you’ve never written a cheque in your life (and don’t foresee that changing any time soon) then this fee may not even be a problem for you.
-In other words, you can turn a bank account with fees in to an unofficial no-fee bank account.
+Is a low fee bank account better than a fee free bank account?
+If you find a bank account that ticks all of the other boxes, but still charges for certain services like overseas fees but not withdrawal fees, weigh up how likely you are to use these services.
+If your bank charges a few dollars to issue a cheque, but you doubt you’ll need to use this service, this fee may not even be a problem for you.
+Alternatively, you can search for a no cheque deposit fee account.

 Are there any bank account perks?